yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/bulk-data-load.md

 {{< note title="Note" >}}

-* Note that if you end the migration, you will not be able to continue the import data file operation further on this export directory (export-dir).
+* After performing end migration, you can't continue import data file operations using the specified export directory (export-dir).

 * Consider setting the arguments `--backup-data-files` and `backup-schema-files` to false as import data file operation is not a complete migration that includes export/import of schema, or export of data.

 {{< /note >}}

-If you want to backup the log file and import data status output for future reference, the command provides an argument as `--backup-dir`, using which you can pass the path of the directory where the backup content needs to be saved (based on what you choose to back up).
+If you want to back up the log file and import data status output for future reference, use the `--backup-dir` argument, and provide the path of the directory where you want to save the backup content (based on what you choose to back up).

 Refer to [end migration](../../reference/end-migration/) for more details on the arguments.